BLCM/OpenBLCMM/README.md

 - Convert StringTable to use a CSV library
   - Will need some one-time conversion stuff in there, and the ability to discern between a converted version.
-- Get a Netbeansless build system working (just ant from CLI).
+- Get a Netbeansless build system working (just ant from CLI, or I guess Maven might be the currently-recommended thing?).
 I'm (apoc) still feeling pretty rusty in Java, so having the IDE is pretty nice, but it'd undeniably be kind of nice to be rid of it.

 TODO (long-term)
 ================